hashicorp/terraform-website/content/source/docs/cloud/workspaces/ssh-keys.html.md

 To add a key:

-1. Obtain a PEM-encoded SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
+1. Obtain a PEM formatted SSH keypair that Terraform Cloud can use to download modules during a Terraform run.
 You might already have an appropriate key; if not, create one on a secure workstation and distribute the public key to your VCS provider(s).
 Do not use or generate a key that has a passphrase; Git is running non-interactively and won't be able to prompt for it.

     The exact command to create a PEM formatted SSH keypair depends on your OS, but is usually something like `ssh-keygen -t rsa -m PEM -f "/Users/<NAME>/.ssh/service_terraform" -C "service_terraform_enterprise"`.
 This creates a `service_terraform` file with the private key, and a `service_terraform.pub` file with the public key.
 2. Enter a name for the key in the "Name" field.
 Choose something identifiable, since the name is the only way to tell two SSH keys apart once the key text is hidden.